Exploring Language-Agnosticity in Function Vectors: A Case Study in Machine Translation: Methodology

 where each $x_{ik}$ is a word in the source language (e.g., English) and $y_{ik}$ is its translation in the target language (e.g., French).
 For instance, consider an English$\to$French prompt of the following form:

 Given this prompt, the model must infer the translation mapping from the demonstrated pairs and produce \texttt{pr\^{e}t}, the correct French translation of the query word \texttt{loan}.
-The correct answer token $y$ used in the FV scoring procedure is the gold target token.\footnote{If the gold translation tokenizes into multiple subwords, we use only its first token.}

-To form the corrupted prompts $\tilde{p} \in \tilde{P}_t$, the source-side words and the query remain fixed while the target words $\{y_{i1},\dots,y_{iN}\}$ are randomly permuted across the $N$ demonstrations, breaking the source--target mapping.
-The FV extraction then proceeds as described in Section~\ref{sec:background}.
+The correct answer token $y$ used in the FV scoring procedure is the gold target token.\footnote{If the gold translation tokenizes into multiple subwords, we use only its first token.} To form the corrupted prompts $\tilde{p} \in \tilde{P}_t$, the source-side words and the query remain fixed while the target words $\{y_{i1},\dots,y_{iN}\}$ are randomly permuted across the $N$ demonstrations, breaking the source--target mapping.
+The FV extraction then proceeds as described in Paragraph~\ref{para:background}.